dm-labsio/dm-labs-website/README.md

 ---

-## About D&M Labs
+## About DM-Labs.io

-D&M Labs is a web design studio founded by Anastacia and Tom.
+DM-Labs.io is a web design studio founded by Anastacia and Tom.
 We build websites that look great, load fast, and convert visitors into customers.
 Every project is delivered in 5–14 business days with full mobile optimisation and SEO foundations built in from day one.

 [Get in touch](https://dm-labs.io/contact) · [See our work](https://dm-labs.io/examples) · [View pricing](https://dm-labs.io/pricing)

 ---

-<sub>© D&M Labs · dm-labs.io</sub>
+<sub>© DM-Labs.io · dm-labs.io</sub>